eichmeierbr/eichmeierbr.github.io/perception/readme.md

 ### Photometric Stereo

 In this project I use 7 different images to reconstruct the shape of a women's face.
 Each of the images is taken at the same angle, but light shines on the face from a different angle.
 To do so, I extract the luminance channel from each image.
 Then, I estimate the pseudonormals of the surface in a least squares sense using singular value decomposition.
-I then normalize the psuedonormal at each pixel to find the pixel's albido.
+I then normalize the psuedonormal at each pixel to find the pixel's albedo.
 The left image shows the image albedos and the right image shows the normals.

 <p float="center">
   <img src="images/photometricStereo/uncalibrated_albedo.png" width="400" />